timothyhalley/www.cascadezen.com/README.md

         - note the help from github on adding files to new repo via commands starting with git remote
         - git remote add origin https://github.com/[repo-owner]/[repo-name].git
         - git push -u origin master
-        - one should now have a new [master --> master] branch
+        - one should now have a new [master --> master] branch ready for use

 ## Notes